datacamp-content-public/courses-intro-to-python-beta/chapter2.md

 To create new columns in data frame (i.e. variables), you can use already existing columns along with custom values and desired operations.

-Once you have your pandas data frame, you can apply a long array of readily-coded functions to your data, by referring to them as `dataframe.function()`
+Once you have your pandas data frame, you can apply a long list of readily-coded functions to your data, by referring to them as `dataframe.function()`, or as `dataframe["column_name"].function()`.

 `@instructions`
 1. Create an array of sales [10, 11, 23, 42, 12]